RocketChat/docs-old/3. Installation/4. Manual Installation/CentOS/README.md

 The following was tested with Vultr and Digital Ocean.
 Should work on Linode too.

-Add the epel repository, update everything and reboot.
+Add the epel repository and update everything.

 ```
 yum -y install epel-release nano && yum -y update